 Katrina always wanted a postgraduate degree but didn’t think that she had the qualifications.
-However, with 20 years of experience in parliament, she had the experience to be able to study an MBA at AIB.
+However, with 20 years of experience in parliament, she had the experience to be able to study with AIB.

 - Location: New South Wales